mahan-fcb/ThermoAGT/README.md

 1- 6 atomic distances and 10 atomic orientions can be derived from PDBs.py file. you need to feed pdb to this py file and then extract these features

-2- physiochemical properties derived from either sequences or PDBs can be extracted from from sequential1.py.
+2- Physiochemical properties derived from either sequences or PDBs can be extracted from from sequential1.py.

 3- To extract MSA and coevolitionary features. please use the following software:

 https://github.com/realbigws/TGT_Package

-4- for properties prediction such as SS and RSA, PSSM, PSFM, and ... use:
+4- For properties prediction such as SS and RSA, PSSM, PSFM, and ... use:

 https://github.com/realbigws/Predict_Property
-# final feature generation
+# Final feature generation
 after doing these steps you can use read_feature.py and feature_generation.py file to combine all extract features to each other and save them as torsion.npy, atomic_coordinate.npy, ddg.npy, sequential.npy, and sequence_name.npy.

 # contact map prediction for edges generation in sequence-based models: